Image credit: Tracie Taylor

 The following are breast cancer risk factors:

 Advanced breast cancer cases are found mostly in women aged over 50 years.
-Although, men are 100 times less likely than women to get breast cancer, there is a chance for men in getting breast cancer.
+Although, men are 100 times less likely than women to get breast cancer, there is a chance for men in getting breast cancer.- Family History

 A major risk factor for breast cancer, is the family cancer history, in first degree relatives of the disease.
 The first degree relatives are parents, brothers, sisters, sons and daughters.
 About 20% to 30% women with breast cancer, have a family history of the disease.